-The June 30, 2002 consolidated financial statements include a liability for deferred taxes on the remaining net built-in gains as of December 31, 1998, net of the unutilized operating and capital loss carryforwards incurred by the Company through December 31, 1998.
+The September 30, 2002 consolidated financial statements include a liability for deferred taxes on the remaining net built-in gains, net of the unutilized operating and capital loss carryforwards incurred by the Company through December 31, 1998.

-The December 31, 2001 consolidated financial statements also reflect a tax provision on net realized long-term capital gains which the Company retained for liquidity and to fund investment opportunities, rather than distribute to shareholders as a cash distribution.
+The December 31, 2001 consolidated financial statements also reflect a tax provision on net realized long-term capital gains which the Company retained for liquidity and to fund operating expenses and investment opportunities, rather than distribute them to shareholders as cash distributions.
 Accordingly, the Company declared a designated undistributed capital gain dividend for the year.
 (See "Note 6.
 Income Taxes" and Item 2.
-"Management's Discussion and Analysis of Financial Condition and Results of Operation -- Recent
+"Management's Discussion and Analysis of Financial Condition and Results of Operation -- Recent Developments -- Sub-Chapter M Status.")

 The Company pays federal, state and local income taxes on behalf of its wholly owned subsidiary, Harris & Harris Enterprises, which is a C corporation.
-(See Note 6.
-Income Taxes.)
+(See "Note 6.
+Income Taxes.")

 Estimates by Management.
-The preparation of the consolidated financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities as of June 30, 2002 and December 31, 2001, and the reported amounts of revenues and expenses for the three months ended June 30, 2002 and June 30, 2001.
+The preparation of the consolidated financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities as of September 30, 2002 and December 31, 2001, and the reported amounts of revenues and expenses for the three months ended September 30, 2002 and September 30, 2001.
 Actual results could differ from these estimates.

-The interim financial data as of June 30, 2002 and for the six months ended June 30, 2002 and June 30, 2001 is unaudited; however, in the opinion of the Company, the interim data includes all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the results for the interim periods.
+The interim financial data as of September 30, 2002 and for the nine months ended September 30, 2002 and September 30, 2001 is unaudited; however, in the opinion of the Company, the interim data includes all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the results for the interim periods.